Bdowdle4/applied-ml-dowdle/lab02/README.md

 ---

 ## Overview
-Businesses and organizations often need to understand the relationships between different factors to make better decisions.
-For example, a company may want to predict the fuel efficiency of a car based on its weight and engine size or estimate home prices based on square footage and location.
+Businesses and organizations often need to categorize data to make informed decisions.
+For example, a company may want to predict whether a customer will purchase a product based on their browsing behavior or determine if an email is spam based on its content.
+Classification analysis helps identify patterns and assign labels to data points, enabling accurate predictions and informed decision-making.
-Regression analysis helps identify and quantify these relationships between numerical features, providing insights that can be used for forecasting and decision-making.

-This project demonstrates your ability to apply regression modeling techniques to a real-world dataset.
+This project demonstrates your ability to apply classification techniques to a real-world dataset.
 You will:
 - Load and explore a dataset.
 - Choose and justify features for predicting a target variable.
-- Train a regression model and evaluate performance.
+- Train a classification model and evaluate performance.
-- Compare multiple regression approaches.
+- Compare multiple classification approaches.
 - Document your work in a structured Jupyter Notebook.

 ## Project Outline